vippsas/vipps-ecom-api/vipps-ecom-api.md

 ![The Vipps landing page](images/vipps-flow-landing-page.png)

-When a user is directed to the `url` from initiate payment, they will either be taken to the Vipps app or to the Vipps landing page:
+When a user is directed to the `url` from initiate payment, they will either be taken to Vipps or to the Vipps landing page:

-* In a mobile browser, the user will be redirected to the Vipps app.
+* In a mobile browser, the user will be redirected to Vipps.
 * In a desktop browser, the landing page prompts the user for the phone number (the number may also be pre-filled).
   The user enters or confirms the phone number.
-Then on their phone, the user gets a push notification and the Vipps app then prompts for confirmation.
+Then on their phone, the user gets a push notification and Vipps then prompts for confirmation.

 The Vipps landing page is mandatory, and provides a consistent and recognizable user experience, that helps guide the user through the payment flow.